How to Build a Wooden Kids' DIY Swing Set

 Drill Hole Through Crossbeam to Vertical Posts

-With vertical posts laid flat on ground in proper position, and with speed square in place (Image 1), sandwich crossbeam between each pair of 4x4s of vertical posts, tapping them into place with hammer.
+With vertical posts laid flat on the ground in proper position, and with a speed square in place (Image 1), sandwich the crossbeam between each pair of 4x4s of vertical posts, tapping them into place with a hammer.
 Tip: Proper spacing is extra important in relation to a level installation; taking extra time now to make sure everything is level will save you time later on.
 Measure and mark the height of the 6x4 crossbeam directly onto the face of the 4x4 with pencil.
-Use drill and paddle bit to create a hole through both 4x4s and the 6x4 crossbeam (Image 2).
+Use a drill and paddle bit to create a hole through both 4x4s and the 6x4 crossbeam (Image 2).

 Attach Lag Bolts

 Use an adjustable wrench to tightly fasten lag bolts and fender washers through 6x4s and 4x4s (Images 1 and 2).

 With the help of two or three friends, lift the structure then slide it into your dug holes (Image 1).
 Use a torpedo level to ensure the cross brace is level with the ground (Image 2).
 Tip: If not level, attach scrap 2x4s to bottom of vertical posts, shifting placement until perfectly level, then secure with exterior screws using drill.